Handbook

 3. Boots: Appropriate and suitable footwear required.

-NOTE: We do understand that wearing a boot with a heel may not be appropriate for some riders due to a physical disability.
-Please make sure that the rider has the appropriate safety stirrup during competition.
+NOTE: We do understand that wearing a boot with a heel may not be appropriate for some

-Examples.
-Safety stirrups, S-shaped stirrups, Devonshire boots
+Examples; Quick Release Safety stirrups, S-shaped stirrups, Devonshire boots

 -